MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 ## Releases supported by the upgrade

-You can upgrade to Dynamics GP 2018 from selected previous releases.
+You can upgrade to Dynamics GP from selected previous releases.
 To review whether or not you can upgrade your release, see [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/GP/support/hot-topics/HOT_TOPIC_MDGP2018Upgrade).

-If you are upgrading to Dynamics GP 2018, you must install the latest update or hotfix for Dynamics GP 2018 before starting Dynamics GP Utilities.
+If you are upgrading to Dynamics GP, you must install the latest update or hotfix for Dynamics GP before starting Dynamics GP Utilities.
 See [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018) for the latest update information.

 ## System requirement changes

-The following changes are new with Dynamics GP 2018.
+The following changes are new with Dynamics GP.
 For a complete list of all system requirements, see [https://go.microsoft.com/fwlink/?LinkId=521785](https://go.microsoft.com/fwlink/?LinkId=521785).
 You may want to consider upgrading your hardware for improved performance.

 ### Operating system requirement changes